Guide to Marijuana Edibles

 - Mints & Hard Candies: Mint and hard candy edibles are made just like normal candy, but they’re infused with THC distillate.
 Most hard candy-like marijuana edibles are designed to be absorbed through the cheek wall or under the tongue.
 This can cause a faster effect than oral edibles with a lower intensity.

 - Chocolate: If there is a type of chocolate you love—white chocolate, dark chocolate, mint chocolate, cookies & cream—there’s a good chance there’s a cannabis chocolate out there for you.
-Chocolate cannabis edibles provide chocolate lovers with an option to indulge in their favorite sweet treat and experience the psychoactive effects of marijuana.
+Chocolate cannabis edibles provide sweet lovers with an option to indulge in their favorite treat and experience the psychoactive effects of marijuana.

 What Type of Edible Should You Try?